 The next stage of our journey around the centre of Naples took us into the backstreets.
 In particular the Quartieri Spagnoli (Spanish Quarter).
 I’m sure if you’ve done your research you’ll no doubt be aware of this part of town.
 You’ll be told not to visit because of the heavy crime rate and because of high poverty isn’t the nicest place to look at.
 Forget all that, forget it all.
 This is Naples.
 Pure and simple.
 Don’t be scared to explore.

 The streets here are loud, busy, colourful and very narrow.
 Shops and cafes, the smell of fresh coffee and food.
 Its a great place to explore.
 The crime rate is high, but you’re told of things like this when you visit most major cities.
-Be careful, take all the usual precautions when visiting but do visit.
-We never once felt on edge here and even got lost for a few minutes.
-All part of the experience.
+Be careful, take all the usual precautions when visiting but do visit, its a great experience.

 We walked miles around the city so both enjoyed a very cold well deserved Peroni and even stopped off for a pizza fritta.
 A small fried pizza, which we ate in Piazza del Plebiscito.
 The ones from Sorbillo are 10/10.